AdriMark/MarkCraft.org/index.md

 # More Than a Server

 Markcraft isn't just a bedrock SMP though, it's also a community.
-If you're at all interested in Minecraft then there is something here for you, whether that be, survival, servers, content creation, modding, or even art.
+If you're at all interested in Minecraft then there is something here for you, whether that be survival, servers, content creation, modding, or even art.
 We encourage all of our members to share their work and build a better bedrock — Together.

 ---